EICR Landlords Electrical Inspections for landlords in Billericay and the surrounding areas.

 TM Hughes & Son Electrical Services Ltd are a team of experienced electricians with NICEIC domestic installer accreditation.

-CP12 Gas certificates available also
+CP12 Gas certificates are available also

 Call – 01277 801560